 Facts about The American Goldfinch

-- American Goldfinches are one of the most strict vegetarian bird species; they opt for a completely vegetable diet and only accidentally swallow an insect occasionally.
+- American Goldfinches are one of the most strict vegetarian bird species; they opt for a completely vegetable diet, such as berries, and only accidentally swallow an insect occasionally.

 - The American Goldfinch is the state bird of Washington, Iowa, and New Jersey.
 In Iowa and New Jersey, it’s called the “eastern goldfinch.”
 In Washington, it’s called the “willow goldfinch.”